abdo6999/store-api/README.md

 npm run build to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### test
+1. npm run seed will seed data in test database

-npm run test to to execute the unit tests with jasmine
+2. npm run test to to execute the unit tests with jasmine

 ### serve